BacilleX/Ymaze-tracker-pwa/README.md

 # Y‑Maze Tracker

-Web Progressive App (PWA - a website that works like a native app, can be installed locally and used offline) to record Y‑Maze arm entries (A, B, C) per subject, compute alternation metrics, run timed sessions and export results for analysis.
+Web Progressive App (PWA - a website that works like a regular app: can be installed on your device OR just loaded once and remain available offline until you clear your browser history/cookies) to record Y‑Maze arm entries (A, B, C) per subject, compute alternation metrics, run timed sessions and export results for analysis.

 Live demo / installable PWA: https://bacillex.github.io/Ymaze-tracker-pwa/